dorneanu/roam/content/books/imagine_if.md

 Traditional methods of formal education compared to an industrial factory:

--   Children are manufactured in a linear process along a conveyor belt
+-   _Children_ are **manufactured** in a linear process along a conveyor belt
--   Teachers are like factory workers
+-   _Teachers_ are like **factory workers**
--   Quality control checks along the way
+-   _Quality control_ checks along the way
--   Process is routine, predefined, and regulated
+-   Process is **routine**, predefined, and regulated

+Mixed groups of children learning together:

-> In traditional schools, children are taught in specific age groups—all of the
+> In traditional schools, children are taught in specific age groups — all of the
 > seven-year-olds together in one group, separate from all of the nine-year-olds.
 > From an administrative point of view, this makes sense.
 It also makes sense from
 > the perspective of industrial priorities.
 >
-> However, when it comes to what and how children actually learn, segregation by
+> However, when it comes to **what and how children actually learn, segregation by
-> age makes little sense at all.
-When children of different ages learn together,
+> age makes little sense at all**. **When children of different ages learn together,
 > they can be grouped by their stage of mastery rather than their chronological
-> age.
+> age**.
 The younger students can benefit from the relative sophistication of the
 > older ones, who reinforce their own learning by helping the younger ones.
 In
 > bringing a variety of ages together, the experience, knowledge, and ability of
 > each is enhanced.
 It also provides opportunities for children to nurture each